mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

-Title: How to Share Your Work on the Internet and Why It's Important
+Title: How and Why to Share Your Work Online
 date: 2017-10-25 06:00
 updated: 2018-03-30 06:00
 authors: Matthew Kudija